-Nemeth, Jr., of Forest Hills Gardens.
-In the new development called Tract 2, houses have been sold to J. J. Kennedy, of Woodhaven; Addison Burbank, of Chicago; W. D. Lewis, of New York; E. B. Meyer of the Sage Foundation Homes Co.; W. B. Wynns, of New York, and G. S. Barkentin, of Brooklyn.
-SITE PURCHASED BY MEDICAL SOCIETY A plot of ground, 200 by 100 feet, on the north side of Queens Boulevard just east of where Seminole Avenue joins the Boulevard and diagonally opposite the new fire department building, in Forest Hills, was purchased recently at a reasonable price by the Medical Society of Queens.
-The members of the building and site committee, Dr. Thomas C. Chalmers, chairman, Dr. Carl Boettiger, both of Forest Hills, Dr. L. Howard Moss, of Richmond Hill, Dr. Charles B. Story, of Bayside, president of the society and Dr. Joseph S. Thomas, Flushing, have been looking for a site for over a year.
-They are happy over the purchase of this land in a location which real estate men and the officers of the Queens Borough Chamber of Commerce agree is to be the automobile and transpor- Within a year or two a building, which will be the medical center of Oueens, will be erected on this site.
-The land is being paid for by the members but others will help to pay for the building.
-The Medical Society of Queens was organized in 1806.
+In the new development called Tract 2, houses have been sold to J. J. Kennedy, of Woodhaven; Addisor Burbank, of Chicago; W. D. Lewis, of New York; E. B. Meyer, of the Sage Foundation Homes Co.; W. B. Wynns of New York, and G. S. Barkentin, of Brooklyn.

+SITE PURCHASED BY MEDICAL SOCIETY

+A plot of ground, 200 by 100 feet, on the north side of Queens Boulevard just east of where Seminole Avenue jointhe Boulevard and diagonally opposite the new fire department building, in Forest Hills, was purchased recently at a reasonable price by the Medical Society of Queens.
+The members of the building and site committee, Dr. Thomas C. Chalmers chairman, Dr. Carl Boettiger, both of Forest Hills, Dr. Howard Moss, of Richmond Hill, Dr. Charles B. Story, Bayside, president of the society and Dr. Joseph S. Thomas Flushing, have been looking for a site for over a year.
+The are happy over the purchase of this land in a location whereal estate men and the officers of the Queens Borough Characteristics. ber of Commerce agree is to be the automobile and transportation center of the county.

+Within a year or two a building, which will be the medicacenter of Oueens, will be erected on this site.
+The land is being paid for by the members but others will help to for the building.
+The Medical Society of Queens was organised ized in 1806.

 PLANS OF FOREST HILLS ASSOCIATION

 On Thursday evening, Oct.
 4, the executive committee of the Forest Hills Association met and made plans for the coming winter's activities.
-A Hallowe'en party will be held at the Masonic Temple.
-The officers will call a general meeting of the association soon for the discussion of matters of local importance.
-The highway commissioner of Queens, Mr. Cospanya has made the fifth.
-Mr. Cosgrave, has made the fifth promise to the association that 51st Street will be repaired before the winter weather
+A Hallowe'en party will be her at the Masonic Temple.
+The officers will call a general meeting of the association soon for the discussion of matter of local importance.
+The highway commissioner of Queens Mr. Cosgrave, has made the fifth promise to the association that 51st Street will be repaired before the winter weather is here.

 THE INN

 The social season is well under way at the Inn, and in addition to other functions, numerous mah jongg and bridge parties are being arranged.
 The Saturday night formal dances continue to be exceedingly popular with the guests and their friends, and there is a growing enthusiasm over the Sunday evening concerts which are given by Metropolitan artists.

-An event of unusual interest to a large circle of friends will be the reception and wedding breakfast which Mrs. L. E. Ellis of New York is arranging in the ballroom and sunporch to follow the wedding of her niece, Miss Mae Mahon, of Elm- The ballroom is engaged for the dances to be given by a number of High School fraternities throughout the fall and the management hopes all reservations may winter seasons, and the management hopes all reservations may be placed well in advance for such occasions, as there is a very heavy demand for the ballroom until after Thanksgiving.
-The many friends of Miss Nemeth, who had the leading role in Schubert's "Blossom Time," are looking forward with pleasure to her participation in the concert to be given at the Inn on Sunday evening, Oct.
+An event of unusual interest to a large circle of friends will be the reception and wedding breakfast which Mrs. L. E. Ellis of New York is arranging in the ballroom and sunporch to below the wedding of her niece, Miss Mae Mahon, of Elmmrst, on Oct.
+17 m on Sunday evening, Oct.
 14.

+The ballroom is engaged for the dances to be given by a mber of High School fraternities throughout the fall and winter seasons, and the management hopes all reservations may placed well in advance for such occasions, as there is a heavy demand for the ballroom until after Thanksgiving.

+The many friends of Miss Nemeth, who had the leading le in Schubert's "Blossom Time," are looking forward with leasure to her participation in the concert to be given at the

-Mr. and Mrs. H. H. Arnold and daughter, Miss Yale Arnold, are staying at the Inn for an indefinite period prior to their departure for their home in Hongkong, China.
-Mrs. S. F. B. Morse and Miss Eleanor Morse, of Lexington, Ky., are visiting Miss Sally H. Pierce.
+Mr. and Mrs. H. H. Arnold and daughter, Miss Yale

+Arnold, are staying at the Inn for an indefinite period prior their departure for their home in Hongkong, China.

+Mrs. S. F. B. Morse and Miss Eleanor Morse, of Lexing-

+on, Ky., are visiting Miss Sally H. Pierce.